 Larry and I quickly hit it off and became close friends, doing horsey things together, even riding into the sunsets hand in hand, it was so romantic!
 We were secretly engaged almost from the start, and began to plot the rest of our lives together.
 We enjoyed so many of the same interests, that we found ourselves doing everything together, whether it was working late into the night on one of our pet projects or backpacking into the wilderness to enjoy the mountain splendor.
 For three years, we worked twelve to sixteen hour days, seven days a week building our business.
 On August 29th, 1998, Larry and I were married in a garden ceremony at the home of my Dad and step-Mom, Dick and Faye LerMond, to became husband and wife, much to the relief of our families who thought we would never have the time to get married!

-With all my new found notoriety, there still was something missing - a nagging in my soul to go back to the thing I loved so much, sculpting.
+With all my new found notoriety, there still was something missing – a nagging in my soul to go back to the thing I loved so much, sculpting.
 I was helping my husband, Larry with his business, now it became time for my husband to help me back.
 Larry, being a software engineer, helped me design my website for our new company, HorseModels.com in the year 2000 to carry my name and work to new generations of equine enthusiasts worldwide.
-If you haven't already done so, go to my Photo Gallery to view my past creations and my newest creations.
-My husband and I started our own casting facility called ICS (Immaculate Casting Service); we launched a successful model horse auction platform called the mXc or ModelXchange.com (mXc); I created and sold out dozens limited edition resin sculpture editions; I purchased my first Purebred Arabian black-bay mare named Radiant Windsong (Melody for her barn name); we were adopted by an adorable Toy Red Poodle which we named Dillon the Red of Duvall, Dillon for short and we bred him to get the pick of the litter which we named Dillon's Trouble in Paradise, or DJ for short.
-We now have a family of six, including our two Poodles and two horses and still live happily on our five acre farm in Duvall, WA.
-I still won't end this with "The End" because this is a new chapter in my life, so, for now, I will leave it with "The Beginning..."
+If you haven’t already done so, go to my Photo Gallery to view my past creations and my newest creations.
+My husband and I started our own casting facility called ICS (Immaculate Casting Service); I created and sold out dozens limited edition resin sculptures; I purchased my first Purebred Arabian black-bay mare named Radiant Windsong (Melody for her barn name); we were adopted by an adorable Toy Red Poodle which we named Dillon the Red of Duvall, Dillon for short and we bred him to get the pick of the litter which we named Dillon’s Trouble in Paradise, or DJ for short.
+We moved from Duvall after 30+ years to live happily in Plain WA, a small community nestled in foot hills of the Cascadeso.
+I still won’t end this with “The End” because this is a new chapter in my life, so, for now, I will leave it with “The Beginning…”